Importing And Exporting Border Controlled Precursors

 - Do you have a lawful reason as to why you imported the substance?

-The maximum penalty for this offence is imprisonment for 7 years or a fine of 1,400 penalty units, or both.
+The maximum penalty for Importing And Exporting Border Controlled Precursors (s307.13 of the Criminal Code Act 1995) is imprisonment for 7 years or a fine of 1,400 penalty units, or both.

 This offence is normally heard in the County Court, depending on the weight of the precursor.